idrinth-thalui/core/dialogue/location-type/idrinthFollowerDialoguePlaceTypeWarlockLairIdle.md

 - Warlocks.
 Again.
 Trinimac, why?
 - Syrabane curse you all, you pathetic pretenders!
 - The best about warlocks is that the hoard any magic-related items they can get their greedy hands on.
 - Do look out for rare ingredients.
 You'd be amazed what warlocks have in their satchels.
+- Syrabane enlighten these dumb fools!
+- Lorkhan take these pesky warlocks!